GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 TypeError: unhashable type: 'list'
 ```

 It is possible to change the existing `value` of the `key` within a dictionary.
-Unlike list object, creating new `key` data and assigning its `value` is also possible without needing any help from a method.
+Unlike list objects, creating new `key` data and assigning its `value` is also possible without needing any help from a method.

 ```python
 dictionary = {key1: value1, key2: value2, key3: value3}